Introduction

 Multi-axis support in Marlinfirmware/Marlin

 When the basics were working, I decided to redo the Marlin2ForPipetBot firmware so that the pump was not driven by the E axis, but by an additional first-class axis.
 By choosing to add support for up to six non-extruder axes, I wanted to provide a more general solution.
-Addng support for up to six axes proved to be a valuable contribution to official MarlinFirmware/Marlin.
-From my experience with the E axis, I roughly knew which placed I had to modify to get additional axes.
+Adding support for up to six axes proved to be a valuable contribution to official MarlinFirmware/Marlin.
+From my experience with the E axis, I roughly knew which places I had to modify to get additional axes working.
 But simply copying code for the x axis did not yield a working solution.
-After several months, Gabriel Beraldo, who knew how to do hardware debugging, fixed an issue in the EEPROM code and contributed the first prototype with up to six axes that could be moved and auto-homed.
+After several months, Gabriel Beraldo, who knew how to do hardware debugging, fixed an issue with the EEPROM code and contributed the first prototype with up to six axes that could be moved and auto-homed.

 A lot more bugs were fixed by other contributers and me in the following months.
 Rebasing onto updated Marlin bugfix-2.0.x proved to be very difficult due to some radical changes in MarlinFirmware/Marlin.
 Once again, I became more the maintainer and less an active developer.
 After some more months, contributor bilsef managed to find and fix the root cause for a bug that prevented movement of extra axes in a file called types.h and in the EEPROM.
 From that point onwards, I resumed my position as main developer of the Multi-axis support for Marlin.
 I managed to keep Multi-axis-Marlin up to date and was able to make more and more features compatible with more than 3 axes.
 Others contributed prototypes with preliminary support for Trinamic TMC stepper drivers, sensorless homing, displays and so on.
 Those prototypes were sent to me as zip archives without version control.
 Also these prototypes were intended to be used only with a certain configuration, so I basically had to re-do most of the work.